Lawsuits are everywhere and they can happen to anyone — including you.

 However, if you made an innocent mistake, you should file an amended tax return as soon as possible.
 You shouldn’t let the period for filing lapse.

 Remember, if you purposely attempted to evade your taxes, you may face a maximum fine of $100,000.
-It’s best to hire a property management company that has its own team of attorneys and accountants to ensure that you don’t violate the law.
+It’s best to hire a single-family property management company that has its own team of attorneys and accountants to ensure that you don’t violate the law.

 The Bottom Line